 Key Takeaways:

-• Lyme disease in dogs is a bacterial infection caused by Borrelia burgdorferi transmitted through the bite of infected ticks.
+• Dog Lyme disease is a bacterial infection caused by Borrelia Burgdorferi transmitted through the bite of infected ticks.

 What is Lyme Disease in Dogs?